monash-emu/AuTuMN/README.md

 python -m autumn project run covid_19 malaysia
 ```

-Model run outputs are written to `data/outputs/run` and can be viewed in Streamlit (see below).
+Model run outputs are written to `data/outputs/run`.

 Run time depends on the complexity of the model, the simulated time window and the number of scenarios simulated.
 For example, the run time of a COVID-19 model with simulation of a single scenario over a period of 12 months is around 4 seconds on a normal desktop computer.